Table of Contents

 Reduced Risk of Heart Disease

-Regularly consuming low sodium meals lowers the risk of heart-related illnesses.
+Regularly consuming low-sodium meals lowers the risk of heart-related illnesses.
 Chili made with fresh vegetables, lean meats, and homemade broth is heart-healthy and packed with antioxidants, which combat inflammation and promote cardiovascular health.

 Common Mistakes to Avoid